Efficient Mining of Low-Utility Sequential Patterns: Related Work

 In addition to these common high-utility sequential patterns, the TUS algorithm \cite{yin2013efficiently} focused on mining the top-k sequences based on user requirements.
 IncUSP-Miner+ \cite{wang2018incremental} was proposed to discover HUSPs incrementally.
 In addition, the previously mentioned algorithms all calculated utility under an optimistic scenario, i.e., the utility of a sequence was defined as the sum of the maximum utilities among all its occurrences, which may overestimate the actual utility of the pattern.
 Truong \textit{et al.} \cite{truong2020ehusm} proposed utility calculation under a pessimistic scenario, where the utility of a sequence was defined as the sum of the minimum utilities among all its occurrences.
-Besides, the high average-utility sequence mining (HAUSM) problem was also formulated \cite{truong2020ehausm}.
-While numerous studies have addressed high-utility or frequent sequential patterns, none have systematically investigated the LUSPM task.
+Besides, the high average-utility sequence mining problem was also formulated \cite{truong2020ehausm}.
+However, these utility calculation strategies only capture partial utility information of a sequence and do not consider the complete utility information across all its occurrences.
+Moreover, while numerous studies have addressed high-utility or frequent sequential patterns, none have systematically investigated the LUSPM task.